WebexCC-SA/LAB-1251/docs/lab10_UserHub.md

 # Lab 10 – Configurations in User Hub

-In tdis lab, you will learn how users can configure calling settings in User Hub.
+In this lab, you will learn how users can configure calling settings in User Hub.

 ## Login Credentials